- Holly Bennett

 In short, Drawn Away is an energetic, accessible novel for grades eight and up.
 It’s likely to appeal to readers interested in the recent revival of fairy tales through popular texts like Into the Woods, Once Upon a Time, and Beauty and the Beast (as well as the junior retellings of the Whatever After series).
 Drawn Away could also provide a stepping-stone to more sophisticated retellings like Beauty by Sheri S. Tepper and The Snow Queen by Joan D. Vinge.

-Originally published on LibraryThing on April 11, 2017.
+This review was originally published on LibraryThing on April 11, 2017.